ck7921/oba-sample/README.md

 if you want to use dummy data with pagination, use:
 * app.data.transactions.dev.pagination=true

+for login use:
+* user: sample.user
+always use this user name no mater what has been configured in the env vars.
+This user is mapped to the user you configure in the env var.
+* password: 123456
+Keep the password a secret!

 ## UI issues

 * ui: spinn has no timeout